mgsosna/mattsosna.com/_posts/careers/2020-10-26-DS-transition-2.md

 **A model is a simplified representation of reality.** If that representation is flawed, the picture it paints can very easily be nonsensical or misleading.
 The reason people dedicate their lives to researching statistics is that **condensing reality down to models is incredibly challenging, yet necessary.**

 It's usually impossible or impractical to process every detail before making a decision; our brains, for example, constantly use [processing short-cuts](https://jamesclear.com/schemas) to interpret the world faster.
+You don't need to memorize what clothes to wear for every possible temperature outside; you know that, in general, as the temperature goes down, you put on more layers.
+This mental model isn't perfect $-$ sometimes it's windy or humid, and a different number of layers feels more comfortable $-$ but it's a great rule of thumb.

-The question isn't how to make a model that isn't flawed; it's how to ensure the flaws don't affect the conclusions.
+When we build a model, **the question isn't how to make a model that isn't flawed; it's how to ensure the flaws don't affect the conclusions.** The fact that wind or humidity sometimes alters the best number of layers doesn't change the fact that "the colder it is, the more clothes I should put on" is a good model.
 As statistician George Box ([allegedly](https://en.wikipedia.org/wiki/All_models_are_wrong)) said:

 > "All models are wrong, but some are useful."